Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/faq.md

 Solution:

-In the error message, it lists the BDC Aperture `0x800000000 [0x180000000]` on BDC interface `/VitisRegion/DDR_2` is not used by downstream NOC endpoint `/noc_ddr/MC0_2`.
-It's because that the noc_ddr only enables 2GB memory space.
-Please check that you followed the noc_ddr setup instructions to enable `DDR LOW 1` address region.
+The error message shows that the BDC Aperture `0x800000000 [0x180000000]` on the BDC interface `/VitisRegion/DDR_2` is not used by downstream NOC endpoint `/noc_ddr/MC0_2`.
+It is because the noc_ddr only enables 2 GB memory space.
+Check that you followed the noc_ddr setup instructions to enable `DDR LOW 1` address region.

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2023 Advanced Micro Devices, Inc</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>